afazio1/robotic-nation-proj/README.md

 # Robotic Nation Website
-The official website of the Robotic Nation YouTube channel
+The official project page of Robotic Nation

-This site is a hub for all the project source code.
+This repo is a hub for all YouTube projects and source code.